Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/README.md

 Write a program to read a string then uppercase the first letter of each word in the string.

+## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set3/problem25">Problem 25: Lower First Letter of each word:</a>

+Write a program to read a string then lowercase the first letter of each word in the string.

 ## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set3/problem26">Problem 26:Lower/ Upper All the string:</a>

 Write a program to read a string then lower all its charaters then upper all its characters, and print them.